bigb0sss/Patlabor/README.md

  | .__/ \__,_|\__|_|\__,_|_.__/ \___/|_|
  |_|                            [bigb0ss]

-[*] Usage: python patlabor.py "libc.so.6"of your choice
+[*] Usage: python patlabor.py "libc.so.6" of your choice
 ```